legacysurvey/legacysurvey/pages/dr9/sky.rst

 :math:`\mathrm{image\_corrected} = \mathrm{image\_original} - \mathrm{skyscale} \times \mathrm{template}`

 Special steps were taken for certain :math:`r\hbox{-}\mathrm{band}` images that were affected by edge glow in early DECam exposures.
-In adition, the following
+In addition, the following
-DECam CCDs also undergo special handling:
+`DECam CCDs`_ also undergo special handling:

 - ``N10`` (because for certain nights, only half of the CCD is stable)
 - ``N15`` (because it is tarnished by a large hot spot on some nights)